-The growth of the natural products industry along with growing concerns of the rising obesity epidemic, an increased awareness of industrial livestock production on the environment, and an understanding of the diminishing quality in our current food supply led me to question what I had previously always held as truth...that animal protein is superior to plants.
+The growth of the natural products industry combined with growing concerns over the obesity epidemic, an increased awareness of industrial livestock production on the environment, and an understanding of the diminishing quality in our current food supply led me to question what I had previously always held as truth...that animal protein is superior to plants.

 My personal transformation and the deteriorating state of health emboldened me to question the idea that the only way to be big and strong was to eat lots of steak and eggs, drink milk, and load up on animal-based protein powders.

 When I decided to change my diet and lifestyle toward cleaner eating by reducing meat and dairy consumption, I also began to question EVERYTHING that I was consuming.

 This included everything I was putting in (and on) my body, including the whey protein supplements I was taking.

 In theory, the same reasons why I wanted to cut back on beef and eliminate dairy should have held true for reducing or eliminating consumption of the by-products produced by the same animals.

 However, despite cutting dairy products like milk and cheese out of my diet, I was still consuming large amounts of whey protein powder each day.

 For whatever reason, I failed to make the connection of whey to dairy.